-Arts in the Criminal Justice System
+Arts in the criminal justice system

-We conduct and commission research to highlight the impact of the arts in the Criminal Justice System.
-Additionally, in 2012 we launched the Evidence Library, which is an online library housing the key research and evaluation documents on the impact of arts-based projects.
+We conduct and commission research to highlight the impact of the arts in the criminal justice system.
+Our Evidence Library, an award-winning resource for professionals, academics and others working in the criminal justice system, currently hosts over 100 key research and evaluation documents on the impact of arts-based projects.

 We act as a conduit between our members and local and national policy-makers who set priorities relating to arts and criminal justice.
 One mechanism for this is via the Arts Forum, a tri-annual meeting chaired by the Ministry of Justice (MoJ).

 We work hard to share the work of our members via a range of communications, including our monthly newsletter - which shares news, events, opportunities and recent publications - and via our Twitter, blog and case studies.

 We want to encourage and promote excellence within arts and criminal justice, and aim for this to be threaded through all of our work.
 To address this, we run a professional mentoring scheme, publish guidance and hold training events.
 Our Evidence Library enables members and commissioners to assess the impact of arts programmes within a range of criminal justice settings.